parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/mobility.md

 - Rolling over in bed: ‘bed mobility’
 - Getting up from or sitting down into a chair

-Reduced mobility may make everyday activities more challenging for you than they used to be.
-There are many things you can do for yourself.
-It is also advised that you see a physiotherapist or occupational therapist.
-They will work with you to help you continue doing the things you need and enjoy doing in your daily life.

-Symptoms of Parkinson’s and factors unrelated to Parkinson’s can all contribute to reduced mobility.
-These factors are discussed on the <a href="/learn/managing-symptoms/balance-and-falls" class="internal-link">_Balance & Falls page_</a>.
-Treatment of the symptoms causing problems is important for maintaining mobility.
-Please explore the <a href="/learn/managing-symptoms/managing-symptoms" class="internal-link">_Managing Symptoms_</a> pages for specific guidance.

-A common problem is that difficulties mobilising mean that you are less active.
-Being less active then leads to muscle weakness and stiffness.
-Muscle weakness and stiffness then leads to more difficulty in mobilising.
-Lack of confidence and fear of falling also feeds into this cycle.
-It is important to break this cycle.

 <div class="video-container">
 <iframe
   width="560"